dawidd6/action-download-artifact/README.md

-# Download artifact Github Action
+# Download workflow artifact Github Action

-An action that downloads and extracts uploaded artifact associated with given commit.
+An action that downloads and extracts uploaded artifact associated with given workflow and commit.

 ## Usage